 5-6 ounces dark chocolate (there’s a good list of some of the best here)

 1 basket fresh raspberries, rinsed and pat dry

 Break up the chocolate and very gently melt it over a low flame watching it carefully and stirring constantly, or use a double boiler to be safe.
 You want to be sure you are only melting the chocolate – not cooking it, and certainly not burning it.

-Warm a tart pan (see this great article on the different between a tart and a pie and the dishes that help us make the best of each), and coat with the coconut oil.
+Warm a tart pan, and coat with the coconut oil.
 Pour in your melted chocolate and spread evenly across the pan.
 Lightly set your raspberries on the chocolate with their points facing up.
-Completely cover with berries, then refrigerate to set (I sealed it with a plate to not crush the berries).
+Completely cover with berries.
+Carefully cover with another pie pan, then refrigerate to set.

 Remove from the refrigerator at least ten minutes before serving so the chocolate softens enough to be able to cut and serve without breaking.
 Once plated, dust with cardamom, cinnamon.
-A dollop of yogurt is good with this and makes a beautiful contrast in dark and light.
-I also served it with the pear coulis below, which can be added to sparkling water for a delightful new year’s sparkle.
+A dollop of yogurt is good with this and makes a beautiful contrast of light and dark.

 Pear Coulis Sparkler